BuaichiZY/mc_bowser/README_EN.md

 - `mc_bowser-xxx-offline.jar`: Includes the JCEF runtime package.
 You still need to install the dependency mod **Rinku**, but Rinku no longer needs to download JCEF online.
 Recommended for players with limited or unstable network access.
 The bundled archive will be verified using SHA-256 checksums and Rinku's complete file manifest before use.

+- For server installations, only the standard jar version is required on the server, and the Rinku dependency is not needed.
+Clients must still install the mod as described above.

 ## Survival Recipe

 - Crafted with one black wool in the center and iron ingots surrounding it in a crafting table.